 - Three firmness options to choose from

 The Brooklyn Bedding Signature mattress is an exciting new model launched by Brooklyn Bedding, a mainstay in the mattress industry since the 1990s.
-This hybrid provides excellent performance and value with a price point of just $949 for a Queen.
+This hybrid provides excellent performance and value.

 Using its experience in mattress manufacturing and design, Brooklyn Bedding has continually innovated to improve the foams in their offerings.
 This innovation is on display in the Signature, which has a 4” comfort system composed of two distinct types of foam.